Get ready to lead in the 21st century.

-The B.A. in Policy, Politics and International Affairs (formerly Government and Public Policy) program is far from a traditional political science program; instead, it combines public administration, public policy, political theory, comparative government and international relations.
+The B.A. in Policy, Politics and International Affairs program is far from a traditional political science program; instead, it combines public administration, public policy, political theory, comparative government and international relations.
 You'll learn to apply analytical skills to national and global problems of the 21st century.

 You can prepare for a career in:

 - public and private organizations that monitor or influence political processes or public policy.

 Students can complete their upper-level major requirements for the B.A. in Policy, Politics and International Affairs fully online, in-person, or a combination of both.
 Some qualified transfer students may be able to complete the requirements for this bachelor’s degree entirely online.
 (NOTE: Coursework outside of the major may not be offered online.)

 This program is designed specifically for students who lead busy lives or live and work far from UBalt's Baltimore campus.

 Law School Early Entry Option

 Earn both your undergraduate and law degrees in a minimum of five years through the Law School Early Entry Option to the UBalt School of Law.
 Learn more about the Law School Early Entry requirements for the Policy, Politics and International Affairs program.